amitu/amitu.github.com/_posts/2015-04-06-7-areas-where-golang-shines.md

 You want to logging or event to statsd?
 Why not add some headers to response and let a go proxy ship it to the right place, never having to worry about adding another gem or writing any custom code.
+Or may be you want to intelligent caching like varnish.

 ## 4. API Apps